Rey-Rey’s Favorite Gluten-Free Dog Bones

+I’ll be surprised if your dog doesn’t like these dog bones.
 I never feed anything to my dog that I wouldn’t eat myself.
-Since I don’t eat propylene glycol, caramel color, or sodium nitrate–common ingredients found in many dog treats–I make my own.
-Weighing in at only ten pounds, I can afford to give my little dog real food like: pumpkin; chicken; beef; carrots; green beans; sweet potatoes; valencia peanut butter; and Zija’s Supermix (moringa oleifera).
+Because I don’t eat propylene glycol, caramel color, or sodium nitrate–common ingredients found in many dog treats–I make my own.
+Weighing in at only ten pounds, I can therefore afford to give my little dog real food like: pumpkin; chicken; beef; carrots; green beans; sweet potatoes; valencia peanut butter; and Zija’s Supermix (moringa oleifera).
 I expect my veterinarian bills to be less, especially when it comes to her teeth.
-Dr. Weston Price traveled the world to learn what causes cavities; he found nutritional deficiencies to be the culprit.
+Dr. Weston Price traveled the world to learn what causes cavities; he found nutritional deficiencies to be the culprit (not bacteria).

 This recipe also contains garlic or onion powder.
 According to Dogs Naturally magazine, onions and garlic are okay in small amounts.
-In fact, my veterinarian told me the only real thing I need to worry about is Xylitol, which will quickly kill a dog.
+In fact, my veterinarian told me the only real thing I need to worry about is Xylitol.
+Xylitol will quickly kill a dog.
 I’m also not so sure it’s good from humans, either.
 Read more about Xylitol here: Xylitol.

 Brown Rice Flour